 Students holding F-1 visa status will need to get an updated I-20 endorsed with employment authorization, prior to starting their internship.
-F-1 students should consult the Office of Visa and Immigration Services (OVIS) about the application process.
-Internships typically occur in the summer term, may be paid by the company, and should coincide with the start and end of the term.
-Students electing to do an internship for academic credit must enroll in ENGG 99 to formalize their internship experience, complete an Internship proposal form, and consult with the instructor prior to enrollment.
-During the internship a student is responsible for tuition and health insurance (see note).
+F-1 students should consult the Office of Visa and Immigration Services (OVIS) about the CPT work authorization process.
+Internships typically occur in the summer term, may be paid by the company, and must be based on the term start and end dates.

 Permission of the instructor.
 Enrollment is open to students accepted to the BE degree program with at least 2 but not more than 9 courses remaining in their BE program plan.